juandld/narritive-hero/README.md

 - 429/quota errors: the backend rotates Gemini keys automatically and falls back to OpenAI when configured.
 - Ports busy: adjust mappings in `compose.yaml`, rerun `./dev.sh` (it auto-picks a free Vite port), or use `./stop-dev.sh` to clear default dev ports.
 - Non‑WAV audio and video-to-audio extraction require FFmpeg at runtime (Docker image installs FFmpeg; for local dev, install it via your OS package manager).
+- Safari/iOS can only access the microphone from secure origins: use HTTPS locally (e.g., mkcert + `https://dev.narrative.local:5173`) or a tunnel (ngrok/Cloudflare) when testing on a phone.
 - Backend script exits complaining about Python 3.9: install Python 3.10+ (see prerequisites) and rerun `PYTHON_BIN=/path/to/python ./dev.sh`.
 - CORS blocked in production: set `ALLOWED_ORIGINS` in `backend/.env` to your deployed frontend origin(s), e.g., `ALLOWED_ORIGINS=https://app.example.com`.
 - Frontend calling the wrong API host: rebuild the frontend with `VITE_BACKEND_URL` set to your API origin (e.g., `export VITE_BACKEND_URL=https://api.example.com && docker compose up --build`).